 Similar simulations have now been done with the FAMOUS GCM, using a 1%/year increase in CO2 concentrations for the next 90 years.
 Two parallel ensembles have been performed: MICRO — 96 ensemble members with only a tiny random initial perturbation to a single grid point, and MACRO — 30 ensemble members with varying ocean & atmospheric initial conditions.
 As an example of what can be done with such simulations, there is a global cooling trend of 24 years in one of these ensemble members.

-The regional results can be explored in the applet below, for different seasons, regions and trend lengths (N).
+The regional results can be explored in the applet linked to below, for different seasons, regions and trend lengths (N).
 The maps show mean trends for the first N years for the two ensembles (top row), and also the extreme possibilities for each grid point separately (middle and bottom rows).
 The right column shows the regional average properties using time-series (with red & blue lines showing the maximum & minimum trends) and histograms.
 To be clear – the only difference between the individual ensemble members is the initial conditions.
-Lots of fascinating features – would be interested in hear what readers think!

 [Note that the variability in FAMOUS is probably too large, so the ranges are likely to be too broad if considering what this means for the real world.]